shanest/shanest.github.io/content/photos/index.md

   - url: ./CascadeLayers.jpg
     title: "Layers in the Cascade Mountains, prominently featuring Glacier Peak and Ranier"
     alt: "Layers in the Cascade Mountains, prominently featuring Glacier Peak and Ranier.
 As seen from the west ridge of Forbidden Peak.
 09/06/22"
+  - url: ./Tahoma.jpg
+    title: "Tahoma (Rainier) as seen from the Northeast"
+    alt: "Tahoma (Rainier) as seen from the Northeast, with a nice lenticular hat.
+03/07/22"
   - url: ./Triad-back.jpg
     title: "Looking at the backside Triad from the back"
     alt: "The back-side of the Triad, as seen from the Marble Creek cirque, nearing the Dorado Needle, in North Cascades National Park.
 The Kumquat couloir is on the far right side.
 04/14/24"